maelys-mcardle/adventure/documentation/firststory.md

 ## Writing Your First Story

+These instructions will put together a simple story set on a large ferry.

 ### Before Starting

 Make sure you can run the `adventure` command.
 If you can't, follow the